-\textbf{1.
-Non-local modal analysis with constant background magnetic field.} We have revisited the development of MRI in Keplerian flows of ideal fluid.
-We have shown that the account of the radial non-locality in the modal analysis of perturbations in the form $~f(r)e^{\ii \omega t-k_zz}$ leads to the appearance of the term $-\frac{3}{4}\frac{1}{r^2}$ in Schr\"odinger-like \Eq{e:shred} for small perturbations.
-This results in the emergence of a critical magnetic field \Eq{e:cacr} corresponding to the neutral mode $\omega^2=0$ in the dispersion equation for perturbations.
-The critical field in terms of the Alfv\'en velocity $c_A^2$ is $(c_A)_\mathrm{cr}^2=4GM/r_0$, where $r_0$ is the zero point of the potential $U$ \eqn{e:UK} in \Eq{e:shred}.
+We have revisited the development of MRI in Keplerian flows of ideal fluid.
+We have shown that taking into account radial nonlocality in the analysis of perturbations in the form of $f(r)\,e^{\ii (\omega t-k_zz)}$ leads to the appearance of the term $-({3}/{4})\,({1}/{r^2})$ in \Eq{e:shred} for small perturbations.
+The equation for small perturbations takes the form of a stationary Schrödinger equation with an effective potential that determines (in the form of a dispersion equation) the region of negative $\omega^2$ values--the region of MRI growth.
+The neutral mode $\omega^2=0$ corresponds to the critical magnetic field (\ref{e:cacr}).
+The critical field in terms of the Alfv\'en velocity $c_A^2$ is given by $(c_A)_\mathrm{cr}^2=4GM/r_0$, where $r_0$ is the zero point of the potential $U$ (\ref{e:UK}) in \Eq{e:shred}.